32 open plan kitchen ideas to create a seamless cooking, dining, and entertaining space

 Large appliances like dishwashers, fridges and freezers can also be purchased in drawer formats these days, meaning facade door fronts are the thing of the past and these frequently-used items are integrated into the kitchen design.

-10. Use Materials to Create a Holistic Scheme
+10. Use materials to create a holistic scheme

-For instance, in this home timber in various guises has been used to unite the kitchen and dining areas in the timber units and contrasting timber and quartz kitchen worktop ideas, exposed frame and oak dining furniture.
+If your home uses an interesting build material (say, brick, stone or oak frame) use this as inspiration to continue through the interior design and material choices.
+For instance, in this home, timber in various guises has been used to unite the kitchen and dining areas in the timber units and contrasting timber and quartz kitchen worktop ideas, exposed frame and oak dining furniture.

 A similar effect could be used with exposed brick or timber panelling accompanied by other textures and colours in the interiors.
 There's a lot to ply with in open plan spaces – from flooring and lighting to sofas and artwork – so these elements can be introduced in various ways.